JoeanAmier/XHS-Downloader/README_EN.md

 <p>⭐ It is recommended to use the <a href="https://learn.microsoft.com/en-us/windows/terminal/install">Windows Terminal</a> (default terminal for Windows 11) to run the program for the best display effect!</p>
 <h1>🥣 Usage</h1>
 <p>If you only need to download notes files, it is recommended to choose <b>Program Run</b>; if you have other needs, it is recommended to choose <b>Source Code Run</b>!</p>
+<p>⚠️ Cookies are optional.
+If issues occur, please try configuring or updating them and retry!</p>
 <p>⚠️ When Cookie is not set, video works can only be downloaded in low resolution; it is recommended to configure Cookie to obtain higher quality (no need to log in to the account)!</p>
 <h2>🖱 Program Run</h2>
 <p>⭐ Mac OS, Windows 10 and above users can go to <a href="https://github.com/JoeanAmier/XHS-Downloader/releases/latest">Releases</a> or <a href="https://github.com/JoeanAmier/XHS-Downloader/actions">Actions</a> to download the program package, unzip it, open the program folder, and double-click to run <code>main</code> to use.</p>